jsoconno/terraform-azure-conventions/README.md

 `api management` conflicts with `automation module` for the acronym `am` so `api management` gets `am` and `automation module` gets `amo`.

 These conventions are generated automatically using the `build-outputs-tf.py` file in the `.config` folder.  `outputs.tf` should not be updated manually by any contributors to this module.

+## Reporting bugs
+If you find a bug in a naming convention for a resource, please [raise a bug](https://github.com/jsoconno/terraform-azure-conventions/issues/new?assignees=&labels=&template=bug.md&title=).

 <!--- BEGIN_TF_DOCS --->
 ## Providers